This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A damaged or removed spleen, or sickle cell disease

-- A weak immune system caused by conditions such as HIV, cancer, or kidney failure
+- A weak immune system, HIV, cancer, kidney failure, or an organ transplant

 - Living in a nursing home or long-term care facility